yager-j/my-portfolio/README.md

 # 👋     Hello!
 I'm Jo

 I'm a mobile app developer, working in iOS development with Swift.
-I love using the latest iOS coding technologies to write beautifully-functioning, clean code with attention to detail.
+I use the latest iOS coding technologies to write beautifully-functioning, clean code with attention to detail.

 <br/>